jennisa1/freeCodeCamp-Projects/Cat Photo Album app/Lessons Learned/A-Link.md

   <body>
     <h1>Lessons Learned--Anchor Link</h1>
     <p>
-      Wow...This part left me io a serious pickle.
+      Wow...This part left me in a serious pickle.
 For this step, I was instructed to take the anchor text and convert it into an anchor link by nesting it in the p element 'Click here to view more cat photos.'
 First, I removed the closing p element tag and words,